Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Is Mambu cheaper than Floowed?

 Almost certainly not at equivalent scale.
 Mambu does not publish pricing, but market reporting and buyer feedback consistently place their contracts in the range of six-figure annual commitments for meaningful implementations.
-Our Core tier starts at $399/month annual, published on our pricing page.
-You can verify the numbers yourself before you ever talk to us.
+Floowed pricing is consumption-based on credits and sized to your operation on one short call, so it lands well under the large enterprise platforms without a long sales cycle.

 How long does a Mambu implementation take?